Solving the digital identity problem for mobile and beyond

-The password was invented more than 50 years ago and since then, the user experience to sign-up and login to most internet services has deteriorated, requiring increasingly complex passwords and additional actions for authentication, including the use of one time passwords (OTPs), biometrics and other high-friction authentication factors.
+The password was invented more than 50 years ago and since then, the user experience in sign-up and login to most internet services has deteriorated, requiring increasingly complex passwords and additional actions for authentication, including the use of one-time passwords (OTPs), biometrics, and other high-friction authentication factors.
 This strong, high-friction authentication should be the exception, applied only in high-risk situations, not the norm as today.
-Authentication should be frictionless, invisible.
+Authentication should be frictionless, and invisible.

 Can you imagine, in the future, typing a code to access the hundreds or thousands of devices you will interact with at every location you go?

 Our location behavior is as unique as our fingerprints, so our location behavior “fingerprint” is strong enough to authenticate us without requiring our real-world identity or biometric data.
 Location data can be very sensitive, so it requires state-of-the-art anonymization technology and continuous improvement.
-Authenticating with data that is not directly linkable to our real-world identity is an essential step towards next gen digital identity.
+Authenticating with data that is not directly linkable to our real-world identity is an essential step toward next-gen digital identity.